Nursing Home Abuse Lawyers & Lawsuits: The Definitive Guide

 The statistics point out a recurring problem with the nursing home system in Wisconsin: abuse, neglect, and exploitation are far too common.
 If you are suspicious of nursing home abuse in the facility your loved ones are staying in, it’s clear your worries may not be far from the truth.
 In a 2013 report from Wisconsin Watch, they analyzed all of Wisconsin’s personal injury, medical malpractice, and wrongful death nursing home lawsuit cases since 1986.
 In their report, they broke down the cases and their outcomes, including highlighting a $2.75 million case won for a resident in a Chippewa Falls nursing home.
 Along with this, a nursing home in Greenfield, health care center in Brookfield, and care center in Milwaukee were among the top sued nursing home facilities in the state.

-Need a nursing home abuse lawyer?
-Don't sit at home; contact Warshafsky Law Firm to help stop the neglect & exploitation!
+Need a nursing home abuse lawyer in Milwaukee?
+Contact Warshafsky Law Firm to help stop the neglect & exploitation!

 The Signs | Identifying the 7 Types of Nursing Home Abuse